elmtree-askmo/cloudcannon-app/content/learn/health-studies/how-does-the-thickness-of-the-diffusion-membrane-affect-gas-exchange-in-the-lungs.md

 url: /learn/health-studies/questions/how-does-the-thickness-of-the-diffusion-membrane-affect-gas-exchange-in-the-lungs
 score: -1.0
 related_article1:
-    id: 168796
+    id: 168792
+    title: >-
-    title: What is the role of mucus production in the respiratory system and how does overproduction affect individuals with asthma?
+        What is the role of the immune response in maintaining respiratory health, particularly in response to dust and allergens?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-is-the-role-of-mucus-production-in-the-respiratory-system-and-how-does-overproduction-affect-individuals-with-asthma
+    url: /learn/health-studies/questions/what-is-the-role-of-the-immune-response-in-maintaining-respiratory-health-particularly-in-response-to-dust-and-allergens
 related_article2:
-    id: 168791
+    id: 168786
-    title: How does muscle contraction in the bronchial muscles affect breathing during an asthma attack?
+    title: >-
+        What are the primary causes and modes of transmission for Tuberculosis (TB)?
     subject: Health Studies
-    url: /learn/health-studies/questions/how-does-muscle-contraction-in-the-bronchial-muscles-affect-breathing-during-an-asthma-attack
+    url: /learn/health-studies/questions/what-are-the-primary-causes-and-modes-of-transmission-for-tuberculosis-tb
 related_article3:
-    id: 168789
+    id: 168787
+    title: >-
-    title: Describe the symptoms of asthma and discuss the role of inhalers in managing these symptoms.
+        Identify the common symptoms of Tuberculosis and explain how they affect the body.
     subject: Health Studies
-    url: /learn/health-studies/questions/describe-the-symptoms-of-asthma-and-discuss-the-role-of-inhalers-in-managing-these-symptoms
+    url: /learn/health-studies/questions/identify-the-common-symptoms-of-tuberculosis-and-explain-how-they-affect-the-body
 related_article4:
     id: 168786
+    title: >-
-    title: What are the primary causes and modes of transmission for Tuberculosis (TB)?
+        What are the primary causes and modes of transmission for Tuberculosis (TB)?
     subject: Health Studies
     url: /learn/health-studies/questions/what-are-the-primary-causes-and-modes-of-transmission-for-tuberculosis-tb
 related_article5:
-    id: 168795
+    id: 168789
+    title: >-
-    title: Explain the process of oxygen exchange in the alveoli and the importance of membrane thickness.
+        Describe the symptoms of asthma and discuss the role of inhalers in managing these symptoms.
     subject: Health Studies
-    url: /learn/health-studies/questions/explain-the-process-of-oxygen-exchange-in-the-alveoli-and-the-importance-of-membrane-thickness
+    url: /learn/health-studies/questions/describe-the-symptoms-of-asthma-and-discuss-the-role-of-inhalers-in-managing-these-symptoms
 ---

 &nbsp;